-- Stand-alone/tetherless XR technologies (such as current-generation headsets) with increasing sophistication (wireless, 5G, etc.) an important future opportunity – will undoubtedly enhance the fortunes for wearable devices and, XR adoption.
+- Stand-alone/tetherless XR technologies (such as current-generation headsets) with increasing sophistication (wireless, 5G, etc.) without doubt represent an important future opportunity – these devices will undoubtedly enhance the fortunes for wearable devices specifically and, XR adoption more widely.

-- Publication of concise Human Factors/Human-Centred Design guidance, supported with strong academic/industrial evidence and case studies is essential to underpin the future development and risk-free adoption of XR (e.g. an update, at least, to author’s 2012 MoD-sponsored publication – shorter, more concise with references to other online sources?).
+- The publication of concise Human Factors/Human-Centred Design guidance, supported with strong academic/industrial evidence and case studies is essential to underpin the future development and risk-free adoption of XR (e.g. an update, at least, to author’s 2012 MoD-sponsored publication – shorter, more concise with references to other online sources?).

-- Provision of independent and relevant Human Factors guidance and consultancy to third-party projects also presents significant opportunities for qualified, experienced practitioners.
+- The provision of independent and relevant Human Factors guidance and consultancy to third-party projects also presents significant opportunities for qualified, experienced practitioners.

-- Development and publication of XR-relevant human performance metrics (objective and subjective) and metrics supporting the reporting of commercial ROI (financial and evidential) needs to be given far more serious attention today than ever before, if wider adoption, especially id adoption amongst technology-sceptical organisations is to improve.
+- The development and publication of XR-relevant human performance metrics (objective and subjective) and metrics supporting the reporting of commercial ROI (financial and evidential) needs to be given far more serious attention today than ever before, if wider adoption, especially id adoption amongst technology-sceptical organisations is to improve.

 - And, in addition to the above, the development of a widely-accepted “Gold Standard” for experimental designs and analyses is desperately needed – with evidence published on the international stage.

 - Also required are high-quality (marketing rhetoric-free) publishable/published case studies across different XR-adopting sectors.

-- There are still significant opportunities for delivering enhanced and minimally intrusive XR perceptual and motor delivery and sensing technologies (e.g. olfaction, locomotion, motion capture and haptics).
+- There are still significant opportunities for delivering enhanced and minimally intrusive XR perceptual and motor delivery wearables and associated and sensing technologies (e.g. olfaction, locomotion, motion capture and haptics).

-- Significant opportunities to introduce XR technologies and applications into education – schools, universities, colleges, CPD.
+- Significant opportunities exist to introduce XR technologies and applications into education – schools, universities, colleges, CPD.
 Opportunities exist for the development of very basic and short XR courses – for pupils, students and teachers alike.
 This could have a significant impact on issues such as the “Digital Divide” and strengthening the Digital Supply Chain.

 - Retail and tourism applications are often mentioned online – there is definitely potential in those sectors (especially if “merging” tourism with cultural heritage), but more case studies and evidence are required.